-This time I bombed right past them all – though I should have stopped at Sugar Beach for a nice view of the umbrellas and of the downtown area from the east.
+This time I bombed right past them all – though I should have stopped at Sugar Beach for a beautiful view of the umbrellas and of the downtown area from the east.
 I headed right for the junction of the Lower Don Trail with the one which runs on the north side of Lakeshore Blvd. all the way to the Beach(es).
-The pic below shows the new art on the pillars of the expressway – still new enough for taggers not to have ruined it with their mundane scrawls.
+The pic below shows the new art on the pillars of the expressway – still fresh enough for taggers not to have ruined it with their mundane scrawls.

 As I cycled up the Don Trail, I left it for a few minutes to visit Corktown Common’s Pavilion Terrace.
 It is a high plateau overlooking the neighbourhood and provides a great view of downtown.

 The entire neighbourhood was created to serve as the temporary housing for the Pan-American Games athletes in the summer of 2015 before being turned into mixed-income housing.
 By all accounts it has been an urban planning success story – and it looks great.

-The Lower Don multi-use trail runs along the west side of the Don River all the way up to the Riverdale footbridge that I use to access the trail from Broadview.
+The Lower Don multi-use trail runs along the west side of the Don River all the way up to the Riverdale footbridge that I use to access the path from Broadview.
 In the photo below it is hidden by the swath of tree cover on the right-hand side.

 To no surprise, my ride back from Port Credit took a bit longer and was less intense than the ride there –

 I would take the next day – usually a one-hour workout with weights at the gym – off!

 A map of the Waterfront Trail – the Hamilton to Toronto section – can be found at the Waterfront Trail website.
 (See here for the pdf file.)
 In years past I have followed the trail all the way from Niagara-On-the-Lake to the Quebec border; it provides an almost-traffic-free way of bicycling along the shore of Lake Ontario.
 This website can get you started.